Who are we?

 We are a small crew that highly values efficiency, initiative, and strong communication skills.
 We each hold the values of careful observation, endless learning, and a passion for vegetables.

-If you’d like to work with us, you can learn more about open positions at this link.
+If you’d like to work with us, you can learn more about our positions at this link.

 (Video by Alex Plumbo)